hackclub/winter/YodaLightsabr.md

 ## Plan

-After getting materials, I plan to wire up the button, raspberry pi, and display to build the clock.
-Then I'll measure it and 3d print a case so I can put it on my nightstand.
-Then, I'll program the display with React and use chromuium in kiosk mode to render it.
+After getting materials, I plan to wire up the button, RPi, and display to build the clock.
+Then I'll measure it and 3D-print a case that can go on my nightstand.
+I'll program the display with React and use Chromium in kiosk mode to render it.
+I'll use Nodejs to handle the button with the Raspberry Pi's GPIO pins and control which data is being displayed.

 ## Budget